Why Become a Computer Science Major at McNeese?

 With course work in software applications, information technology and computer administration, the applied computer science concentration focuses on practical aspects of the computing industry, such as business applications, computer technical support, database and system administration and IT services.

-The industrial computer science concentration prepares students for jobs in engineering and technical services related to computer applications in oil, gas and petrochemical industries.
+Applied Computer Science CurriculumThe industrial computer science concentration prepares students for jobs in engineering and technical services related to computer applications in the oil, gas and petrochemical industries.

-With a bachelor’s in computer science, you can work for a variety of businesses and industries, especially those in the thriving economy of the Lake Area, Southwest Louisiana and Southeast Texas, such as oil and gas and development.
+With a bachelor’s in computer science, you can work for a variety of businesses and industries, especially those in the thriving economies of the Lake Area, Southwest Louisiana and Southeast Texas, such as oil and gas and development.
 Majoring in computer science also builds a strong foundation to pursue a master’s degree or specialized certification.

 Graduate Schools or Programs